kordless/grub-2.0/README.md

 This process may be useful for testing or training machine learning models or providing new types of search features to users, such as what is being done over at [mitta.us](https://mitta.us).

 ## How
-Grub is a "computed aperture" which has been implemented in Geckodriver, Firefox, Solr and various maachine learning vision models.
+Grub is a "computed aperture" which has been implemented in Geckodriver, Firefox, Solr and various machine learning vision models.
 By passing a site's image to a model, we may find and crop related images or text on the page.
 When child images are found they may be passed onto other models for additional object extraction or segmentation.

 We may even image and extract the source code of a page (this example uses Google Vision's model):